 Below is a screenshot from CFI’s M&A Financial Modeling Course which shows the total consideration provided to the seller of a business.
 In this case, the buyer offers the seller a combination of cash and stock to complete the deal.

 Pre-existing legal duties in consideration

 A party that has already entered into a contract has a legal duty to provide money, objects, or service, does not provide consideration for the sole reason of upholding that duty.
 The legal duty arises from an agreement in a previous contract, or from legal requirements of the contract.

-For example, assuming that two parties, A and B, enter into a contract for the renovation of a house.
-A offers to renovate B’s house for $1,000, which includes painting, replacing door knobs, and replacing the kitchen shelves.
+For example, assume that two parties, A and B, enter into a contract for the renovation of a house.
+A offers to renovate B’s house for $1,000, which includes painting, replacing doorknobs, and replacing the kitchen shelves.
 B agrees to the terms of the contract and gives the green light for B to proceed with the contract.

 However, halfway through the contract, A raises the price to $1,500 after he realizes that the renovation will take longer than he had expected.
 B agrees to the new terms and A goes ahead with the work.
 When A has finished the work, B only needs to pay A the $1,000 that they had initially agreed since A has a legal duty in the previous contract to renovate the house at that agreed price.

 For a contract to be legally enforceable under U.S. laws, it must fulfill three characteristics.
 First, there must be a bargain on the subject of the contract where both parties agree to a common understanding.
 Second, there must be a mutual exchange where each party in the contract gets something out of the contract.
 Lastly, the subject of the contract must be something of value.